 Art

-The Art department runs activities throughout the year including regular after school classes.
+The Art Department runs activities throughout the year including regular after school sessions and clubs.

 Key Stage 3 Curriculum

-In Years 7 and 8, students are introduced to the basic principles of Art and Design and will learn essential techniques of drawing, painting, printing and 3D work including clay.
+In Years 7 and 8, students are introduced to the basic principles of Art and Design and will develop their skills in the essential artistic techniques of drawing, painting, printing and 3D work including clay.
 They are also introduced to the concept of using the work of artists to inspire their own pieces.
 We offer students the opportunity to study a range of projects which allow them to develop their skills across a large range of areas.
-Each project has been written so that students, who wish to opt for Art as a GCSE, already have an understanding of the framework of the course.
+Each project has been written so that students build and develop their artistic skills over Key Stage 3.

 GCSE Study

-Students can choose between Fine Art and Art Textiles if they wish to study an Art-based subject for GCSE.
+Students can choose between Fine Art, Art Textiles or 3D Art if they wish to study an Art-based subject for GCSE.

 The GCSE programme is made up of the coursework portfolio (60%) and the final exam (40%).
-The coursework portfolio is made up of a mixture of skills based exercises all of which are inspired by either an artist or a culture.
+The coursework portfolio is made up of a mixture of skills-based studies all of which are inspired by either an artist, a culture or their own photography.
 Any piece of coursework can be re-visited over the course and improved so that everyone has the opportunity to reach their full potential.
 In Fine Art, students will have the opportunity to work using the following materials: painting, printing, drawing, sculpture, clay construction and glazes, digital photography, mixed media and textiles.
 In Art Textiles, students will be able to use a wide range of media, but the main focus will be using textile techniques and processes within their work.
+In 3D Art, students will predominantly use materials associated with sculpture, ceramics or mixed media.

 Public Exhibition